joserocha3/startup-super-pack/README.md

 - Served using Apollo V2
 - Database layer provided by Prisma
-- Heroku deployment ready Procfile
+- Heroku deployment ready with [this buildpack](https://github.com/lstoll/heroku-buildpack-monorepo)
 - Built authentication with Firebase

 ### Client